-Mark joined the Board of World Vision UK in February 2012 and is a member of the Public Engagement Committee.
+Mark joined the Board of World Vision UK in February 2012 and serves as the Chair of the Board Development Committee and is also a member of the Finance Audit and Risk Committee.Read less

 Julian Thomas is a director of Oxford Strategic Marketing, a consultancy specialising in marketing strategy and capability development for global multinationals and social marketing in the public sector.

 He has worked as a consultant across a large number of industries, in particular healthcare and pharmaceuticals.
 Previously he worked in marketing for Procter & Gamble.

 Julian joined the Board of World Vision UK in May 2011 and serves as Chair of the Public Engagement Committee and is also a member of the Policy and Programmes Committee.Read less